devipriyatimmisetty/PYTHON-DAILY-CHALLENGES/README.md

 ### Day 8- Multi-Dimensional Academic Intelligence System
 * Generates student data (marks, attendance, assignments) using random values
+* Applies personalization: last digit of register number (5) → generates 5 students
+* Calculates a performance index using weighted marks, assignments, and attendance

-* Analyzes the data using NumPy and Pandas to compute statistics and correlation
+* Analyzes data using NumPy and Pandas to compute mean, standard deviation, and correlation
 * Classifies students into categories like At Risk, Average, Good, and Top Performer

-* Provides overall academic insight based on performance patterns
+* Provides overall academic insight based on detected performance patterns